 - 4.1.
-To carry out original research in cosmology and/or statistical or numerical methods, in one of the following areas: inflationary theory and model testing; tests of early universe models using gravitational waves; search for primordial black hole signatures in early or late time cosmological data; model building theories which generate primordial black holes and determining constraints or signatures of their existence. - 4.2.
-Participate in organizing the group's regular meetings and seminars. - 4.3.
-Instigate new research projects through formal and informal collaboration and discussion with researchers across the university and beyond - 4.4.
-Promote results of research through participation in workshops and conferences.
+To carry out original research in cosmology and/or statistical or numerical methods, in one of the following areas: inflationary theory and model testing; large-scale structure modelling; tests of early universe models using large-scale structure; tests of early universe models using gravitational waves. - 4.2.
+Participate in organizing the group's regular meetings and seminars.